SikaiWang224/teamproject-/proposal.md

 - Final Dataset: stored in a folder named "final_data"

 #### Target variable
-Our target variables are the excess returns for the S&P 500 stocks and selected sector ETFs.
+Our target variables are the excess returns for the selected sector ETFs.
 We aim to find the correlation between these excess returns and the sentiment scores derived from the Federal Reserve announcements.

 ### Related Files
 - Run ipynb through the order I provide below